-CDS Account No. No of Shares Held
+CDS Account No.

+No of Shares

+Held

 I/We

+being a member / members of LFE CORPORATION BERHAD ("the company") hereby appoint

 of

-being a member / members of LFE CORPORA ATION BERHAD ("the Company")

-hereby appoint of

 or failing whom

-of

-/the Chairman of the Meeting as my/our proxy to attend, speak and vote on my/our be GENERAL MEETING of the Company ("the Meeting") to be held at the Boardroom, 1st Floor 43300 Balakong, Seri Kembangan, Selangor Darul Ehsan, Malaysia on Monday, 29 December adjournment thereof.
-I / We direct my / our proxy to vote for or against the resolutions to be proposed at the Meeting of the Company ("the Meeting") to be held at the Boardroom, 1st Floor 43300 Balakong, Seri Kembangan, Selangor Darul Ehsan, Malaysia on Monday, 29 December 20 December 29 December 20 December 20 December 20 December 20 December 20 December 20 r, Lot 43117, Off er 2014 at 10.00 Jalan Balakong Da.m. and at any
+of/the Chairman of the Meeting as my/our proxy to attend, speak and vote on my/our behalf at the THIRTEENTH ANNUAL GENERAL MEETING of the Company ("the Meeting") to be held at the Boardroom, 1st Floor, Lot 43117, Off Jalan Balakong, 43300 Balakong, Seri Kembangan, Selangor Darul Ehsan, Malaysia on Tuesday, 29 December 2015 at 10.00 a.m. and at any adjournment thereof.

+I / We direct my / our proxy to vote for or against the resolutions to be proposed at the Meeting as indicated hereunder:

 Ordinary Resolution For Against

-Payment of Directors' Fees
+1. Payment of Directors' Fees

-2. Re-election of Mr. Liew Kiam Woon
+2. Re-election of Mr. David Low Teck Wee

-3. Re-election of Mr. Kok Tong Yong
+3. Re-election of Mr. Loo Thin Tuck

+4. Re-election of Dato' Rosthman Bin Ibrahim

+5. Re-election of Dato' Shafiz Bin Dato' Shahrani

-4. Re-appointment of Auditors
+6. Re-appointment of Auditors

-5. Authority to Issue Shares Pursuant to Section 132D of the Companies Act, 1965
+7. Authority to Issue Shares Pursuant to Section 132D of the Companies Act, 1965

-Dated thisday of2014
+Signature/ common seal of shareholder